antonio-caceres/nonogram/README.md

 - An example of my thought process when encountering a software paradigm I'm unsure how to implement can be found in the docstring of the class `SolveFailure` in the `src/nonogram/solve/core.py`.
+- An example of a module refactor can be found in commit `b4a2ecc7`.

 #### Project Constraints